"I have more energy and I am definitely a lot more confident."

 How many months’ progress do your pictures represent?
 What were your stats for each picture?

-I made sure I fasted and empty.
+I made sure I was fasted and empty.
 I also used skinfold calipers to get a “second opinion” on my body fat.
 The calipers gave me a reading that was 2% lower than the BIA scales and stayed consistently at that through the entire cut.

 What has happened so far on the program?

 I cut for 5 months and 1 week.
 The plan was 6 months (just a round number I picked) but by week 21 I had lost 38 lbs and reduced my body fat 14%.
 The scales were telling me 10%, 9% and even 8% body fat around this time which was amazing.
 I know the scales aren’t 100% accurate, but I could be sure that they were pretty close.

 I was also starting to feel a bit of fatigue from dieting so for the last 3 weeks I took a break and ate at maintenance calories.
 During the process my strength skyrocketed (relatively), my veins grew bigger and popped out, my abs, chest, shoulders, and arms grew.

 I remember one really happy moment when I realized I could see my seratus anterior muscles for the first time, weaving in through my oblique abs.
 This was pure joy as they are my favorite muscles and I was having doubts that I would never have them.

 My strength continues to climb every week.
 It plateaued for my bench press 187 lb, overhead 110 lb, and deadlift 77 lb but I was able to remedy most of this with deloading as Mike suggests in the book.